Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Introduction

-Rhythm perception and production involve several brain regions in a hierarchical manner~\cite{london2012hearing, fontolan2014contribution} as well.
+Rhythm perception and production involve several brain regions in a hierarchical manner~\cite{london2012hearing, fontolan2014contribution}.
 Neuropsychological and neuroimaging studies have revealed distinct pathways originating in the primary auditory cortex and projecting to various targets~\cite{rauschecker2000mechanisms, ito2022spontaneous}.
-Some neurons are specifically tuned to the fundamental frequency of complex tones~\cite{bendor2005neuronal}.
-Research suggests that rhythmic features are processed along separate streams~\cite{zatorre1988pitch, patterson2002processing}.
-Additionally, the basal ganglia and supplementary motor area (SMA) play critical roles in interval timing, with the former focusing on longer timescales (over one second) and the latter specializing in shorter timescales (milliseconds)~\cite{buhusi2005makes, lewis2003distinct}.
-The pre-SMA and SMA are implicated in organizing complex movement sequences~\cite{sakai2004emergence, kennerley2004organization, ohbayashi2021roles}, while the premotor cortex is associated with the production of complex motor sequences and motor prediction~\cite{janata2003swinging, schubotz2003functional, zimnik2021independent}.
-Importantly, both rhythm perception and production engage motor regions of the brain~\cite{janata2003swinging, cannon2021beat, hsu2022effects, bengtsson2004dissociating}.
+Rhythm processing recruits auditory--motor circuits involving the basal ganglia and cerebellum~\cite{grahn2007rhythm}.
+The basal ganglia and supplementary motor area (SMA) play critical roles in interval timing~\cite{buhusi2005makes, lewis2003distinct}, and the putamen shows particularly strong engagement during tactus-based rhythm processing, with differential activation for metric versus non-metric rhythms~\cite{grahn2007rhythm, grahn2009feeling}.
+A cortico-striatal network involving the putamen, SMA, and premotor cortex (PMC) is thought to support temporal prediction and tactus detection~\cite{grahn2013finding, teki2012unified}, and this engagement of motor regions occurs even in the absence of overt movement~\cite{grahn2007rhythm, geiser2012corticostriatal, kung2013interacting, matthews2020sensation}.
+Crucially, top-down knowledge of internalized metric structure selectively enhances beta-band responses at imagined tatum-level pulse positions even when the physical stimulus is invariant~\cite{iversen2009top}, implicating beta oscillations as a bidirectional interface between endogenous metrical expectations and exogenous auditory processing.
+Both the pre-SMA and SMA are implicated in organizing complex movement sequences~\cite{sakai2004emergence, kennerley2004organization, ohbayashi2021roles}, while the premotor cortex is associated with motor prediction~\cite{janata2003swinging, schubotz2003functional, zimnik2021independent}.

-Despite significant progress in neuroscience, many previous studies have focused primarily on simple rhythms, often requiring participants to tap a single finger to a constant beat~\cite{cheng2022you}.
-While these tasks have provided insights into basic perceptual and motor timing properties~\cite{de2024keeping}, it remains uncertain whether neural models derived from these tasks are applicable to complex rhythmic patterns.
-Recent experiments have explored the perception and reproduction of more intricate musical rhythms, revealing increased involvement of the dorsal premotor cortex (dPMC), lateral cerebellar hemispheres, and prefrontal cortex~\cite{chen2008moving, morillon2014motor, braun2022rhythm, large2023dynamic}.
-Studies also highlight the role of beta-range activity (15–30 Hz) in temporal predictions~\cite{doelling2015cortical, merchant2015finding, fujioka2015beta}.
-However, it remains unclear whether these neural changes directly relate to the temporal complexity of rhythms or are influenced by other factors, such as sequence complexity or the predictability of rhythmic structures during motor performance.